Unsupervised segmentation and clustering workflow for efficient processing of 4D-STEM and 5D-STEM data: Introduction

-Modern detectors exacerbate these problems by enabling fast, high-resolution, low-dose measurements, conditions that often yield diffraction patterns with low signal-to-noise ratios.
-These innovations have heightened the need for robust and reliable clustering methods for interpreting the resulting high-dimensional data \citep{roccapriore2022automated}.
-Moreover, the massive size of 4D-STEM datasets demands computational methods that extract representative information while compressing the data without losing structural detail \citep{kimoto2024unsupervised}.
+Moreover, the massive size of 4D-STEM datasets demands computational methods that extract representative information while enabling efficient data reduction for interpretation, without compromising access to the underlying structural detail \citep{kimoto2024unsupervised}.
 This challenge becomes even more pronounced for \textit{in situ} 4D-STEM, i.e. 5D-STEM experiments \citep{miller2024results}, where datasets are accumulated over time, effectively adding a temporal dimension to the already large four-dimensional data structure \citep{pekin2019direct, miller2023continuous, da2022assessment, winkler2024texture, miller2025real, chen2025situ}.
-Computationally efficient and physically meaningful interpretation is therefore indispensable for the resulting large data volumes.
+Importantly, such data reduction serves as an analytical abstraction rather than a replacement of the original dataset, preserving the ability to revisit the full measurements for detailed structural or boundary-specific analyses.
+Computationally efficient and physically meaningful interpretation is therefore indispensable for managing these large data volumes.

 Furthermore, 5D-STEM experiments can often involve complex environments near the sample such as liquid or gas cells \citep{liu20244d, sun2024situ, miller2025situ, cheng2025direct, patrick2025situ}.
 The additional thickness associated with these experimental set-ups can degrade signal-to-noise ratios, making reliable segmentation and data reduction even more critical for quantitative analysis.